 What is Meditation?

-This post is all about what meditation is.
+This post is all about what meditation is and how it helps with mindfulness and focus.
 It may not seem like it should be complicated, but almost all the answers I see leave things feeling murky.
 Even after teaching meditation for the last ten years, I still have trouble formulating a precise definition.

-In short, meditation is the training of attention and awareness.
+In short, meditation is the training of attention and awareness, a practice that improves focus, relaxation, and emotional clarity.
 This training can bring clarity, tranquility, and a deeper understanding of one’s tendencies, habits, and nature.

 That’s the most precise definition I can come up with, but there’s a lot more to the practice and discipline of meditation.
 Keep reading, and we will see where we land.